 Colon cancer, also called colorectal cancer when it affects the rectum as well, is one of the most prevalent types of cancer.
 The third most common cancer (after breast and lung cancers), approximately 4.4 percent of men (1 in 23) and 4.1 percent of women (1 in 25) will be diagnosed with colorectal cancer in their lifetime.
 When the numbers of men and women are combined, it’s the second most common cause of cancer deaths.

-The American Cancer Society states that about 1 in 20 Americans will develop colon cancer at some point during their lifetime.
-(4) Something else that’s alarming?
+Something else that’s alarming?
 Colorectal cancer rates are even climbing among young people.
-It’s not entirely known what causes every case of colorectal cancer, although many lifestyle factors are known to increase the risk.
 Only about 5 percent of colon cancer cases are believed to be inherited, which means it’s highly likely that there’s a lot you can do to protect yourself.
-Given these statistics, it’s important to know more about colon cancer symptoms.

 What are some colon cancer symptoms to be aware of that may indicate a problem?
 Early signs of colon cancer can include abdominal pain and blood in your stools, although it’s also possible for other disorders to cause these same symptoms.
 When detected and treated in its early stages, colon cancer can usually be overcome.
-Research regarding colon cancer survival rates shows that about 80–90 percent of people with early stages of colon cancer will live at least five years after being diagnosed.
-Sadly, once the cancer progresses to stage 3 or 4, about 11–53 percent will live at least five years.
-(5)
+Research regarding colon cancer survival rates shows that about 90 percent of people with early stages of colon cancer (localized) will live at least five years after being diagnosed.
+Sadly, once the cancer progresses to stage 3 or 4, about 13 percent to 74 percent will live at least five years.